rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/AzureNativeRegionForReplication.md

 ### AzureNativeRegionForReplication
 Azure native regions for replication.

+- SPAIN_CENTRAL - Azure native region for replication is Spain Central.
 - WEST_CENTRAL_US - Azure native region for replication is West Central US.
 - SOURCE_REGION - Azure native region for replication is the source region.
 - BRAZIL_SOUTH - Azure native region for replication is Brazil South.